Need to talk? Call 1800 882 436.

 During pregnancy and childhood

 During pregnancy, you may see many healthcare providers and have various tests and scans.
-These can be difficult to keep track of.
-Access to all that information in My Health Record will help give your baby the best start in life.
+It can be difficult to keep track of everything.
+My Health Record ensures that your doctor can easily access relevant health information and give you and your baby the best care.

-You can also add details of your child’s developmental milestones.
+You can also add details of your child’s developmental milestones, including:

-Once your child turns 14, they can control their own My Health Record.
-They can give access to you or another trusted person if they choose.
+Once your child turns 14 years, they can manage their own My Health Record.
+They can give access to you or another trusted person, if they choose.

 Later in life

-My Health Record is available wherever you go.
-You can find all the information you need.
-You can find:
+My Health Record is available wherever you go and can help you find all the information you need.

 • dates of your tests